sous-chefs/ark/README.md

 ## :cherry_pick

-Extract a specified file from an archive and places in specified path.
+Extract specified files from an archive and places in specified path.

 ### Relevant Attribute Parameters for :cherry_pick

 - `path`: directory to place file in.
-- `creates`: specific file to cherry-pick.
+- `creates`: specific files to cherry-pick.

 Attribute Parameters
 --------------------